tangrams/tangram-docs/pages/draw.md

 ####`buffer`
 [JS-only] Optional _integer_ or _[integer, integer]_, in _px_.
 No default.

 Applies to `points` and `text`.
-Sets the distance from the feature from which other features are allowed to be drawn.
+Specifies an optional buffer area that expands the collision bounding box of the feature, to avoid features from being rendered closer together than desired.
 A single value will be applied to all sides of the feature; a two-element array specifies separate horizontal and vertical buffering values.

 ```yaml
 draw: